PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/2-creating-nodes.md

 You will modify node to provide a service, which returns information regarding how many images were saved.
-This service will have a message type `std_srvs/Trigger`, it has no field for request and two fields for
+This service will have a message type `std_srvs/Trigger`.
+It has no field for request and two fields for
 response: integer to indicate if service was triggered successfully or not and string for short summary of executed action.